Goodka7/Threat-Hunting/THWriteup3.md

 Detect the earliest anomalous execution that could represent an entry point.

 **What to Hunt:**
-Look for early script execution in Downloads, especially involving PowerShell or unfamiliar support tools.
+Look for atypical script or interactive command activity that deviates from normal user behavior or baseline patterns.

 **Thought:**
-The first deviation from normal user behavior often sets the timeline anchor.

-**Hint:**
-1. Downloads
-2. Two
+Pinpointing the first unusual execution helps you anchor the timeline and follow the actor’s parent/child process chain.

-**What was the first CLI parameter used?**
+**What was the first CLI parameter name used during the execution of the suspicious program?**
 `-ExecutionPolicy`

 **MITRE Technique:**